-Governing Law: The manner in which annual, independent, financial audits shall be conducted, in accordance with regulations established by the State Board of Education, and the manner in which audit exceptions and deficiencies shall be resolved.-- California Education Code Section 47605.6(b)(5)(I)
+Governing Law: The manner in which annual, independent financial audits shall be conducted, which shall employ generally accepted accounting principles, and the manner in which audit exceptions and deficiencies shall be resolved to the satisfaction of the chartering authority. -- California Education Code Section 47605(b)(5)(I)

-The Board of RS6 will appoint an Audit Committee, which will select an independent financial auditor and oversee audit requirements.
+The Board of RSED will appoint an Audit Committee, which will select an independent financial auditor and oversee audit requirements.

-An annual audit of the books and records of the Charter School will be conducted as required by Education Code Sections 47605.6(b)(5)(I) and 47605.6(m).
-The books and records of RS6 will be kept in accordance with generally accepted accounting principles, and as required by applicable law.
+An annual audit of the books and records of the Charter School will be conducted as required by Education Code Sections 47605(b)(5)(I) and 47605(m).
+The books and records of RSSP will be kept in accordance with generally accepted accounting principles, and as required by applicable law.
 The audit will employ generally accepted accounting procedures.
 The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of charter schools as published in the State Controller's K-12 Audit Guide.